 If you identified any of the electrical problems while reading this post, then make sure to take the proper measures to fix them.
 Because none of your devices matter for your safety.

 Our certified electricians at Artizan Electric have years of experience in identifying and solving household electrical issues.

-If you live anywhere near Pullman, Washington, or Whitman County, make sure to contact us, and we’ll be happy to serve you.
+If you live anywhere near Spokane, Washington, or Eastern Washington, make sure to contact us, and we’ll be happy to serve you.